Felixljr/Cypress-Presentation-Demo/README.md

 **Note that there are 2 test files for home and account:
   - `homeForDemo.cy.js` and `accountForDemo.cy.js` are files used for the demo.
 They are not organized in a way that I would recommend for a real project.
 They also have a lot of comments to explain what is happening.

-  - `homeOrganized.cy.js` and `accountOrganized.cy.js` are the same test files as above but organized in a way that is more realistic but still not ideal; for more information visit: https://www.testim.io/blog/test-suite/
+  - `homeOrganized.cy.js` and `accountOrganized.cy.js` are the same test files as above but organized in a way that I would recommend for a real project.